thestrabusiness/mastermind-hub/README.md

 * Open a new issue to discuss any problems or features you're interested in

-## Rubocop

-Rubocop is included in the Gemfile.
-Please run it with the `-a` flag:
+## Style checks and linting

+Rubocop, erblint and eslint are included in the Gemfile and package.json you can run them to automatically fix any issues that Hound might find:

+Ruby:
 `rubocop -a`

+ERB Templates:
+`erblint --lint-all -a`

+JavaScript:
+`yarn eslint app/javascript/**`